-The minutes of meetings shall indicate whether a decision was unanimous or by majority.
-When applicable, abstentions shall be reflected in the minutes.
+The minutes of meetings shall indicate whether a motion was unanimously supported, approved by majority vote, or lost.
+Unless unanimous, the respective numbers of votes for each position shall be recorded in the minutes.

 Special Working Groups

 Special Working Groups (SWG) may be established to address specific projects and issues which require development of an Industry position, policy, or recommendation.
 Membership in a SWG shall be open to all members of the Committee.
-Conveners of a SWG shall present an oral interim report at all regular Committee meetings.
+Conveners of a SWG shall present regular oral report at Committee meetings.
 All Industry positions, policies, and recommendations developed by a SWG are subject to approval by the full Committee prior to implementation or acceptance as an Industry position.
-SWGs will be disestablished after the assigned tasks have been completed and the Committee accepts the work of the Group.
+SWGs will be disestablished after the Committee approves the output of the Group, and agrees it work has been completed.
 The Committee may reactivate a SWG if deemed necessary.

 Minutes